ahsan-ashraf/project-euler/README.md

 # project-euler
-Solutions of Project Euler Problems coded in C++, C#, Python.
+Solutions of Project Euler Problems coded in C++.